+If you have no idea what I’m ranting about here, you should check out Mark’s blog from System Internals (great system tools they have there btw, check em out as well).
 Here’s the original post where he uncovers the insides of evil Sony DRM software installed without his knowledge.
 Check out the follow up posts as well on the subject on Mark’s blog for the best links to press coverage articles and replies from Sony or the firm that wrote the malware for Sony.
 Apparently they suck at writing the software as well.
 The damn thing can crash your machine and render your CD drive inoperable.
 Wheeee…

 Another good reason besides paranoia to disable autoplay on your PC and make sure no software gets installed without your knowledge!